-Following our recent stock survey, we are in the processes of updating our 30-year financial plans, which we will use to review the longer-term implications of any changes to our financial assumptions.
+Following our recent stock survey, we are in the process of updating our 30-year financial plans, which we will use to review the longer-term implications of any changes to our financial assumptions Currently being updated.
 Together, these 5 and 30-year financial plans are aimed at demonstrating our ability to meet all our financial commitments, compliance with loan covenant obligations and support the delivery of our strategic objectives and delivery plans.